godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask2.md

 ### 3. Deploy a Smart Contract

-Hardhat will handle the process of compilation and deployment of smart contract.
+Hardhat will handle the process of compilation and deployment of the smart contract.

 #### Example Smart Contract